Russell E. Morris: Education and early life

-Morris was born and raised in North Wales and educated at Ysgol Dyffryn Conwy and Oriel College, Oxford, where he was awarded a Bachelor of Arts degree in Chemistry in 1989 followed by a Doctor of Philosophy degree in 1992 for research investigating the synthesis and characterization of metal phosphites and selenites supervised by Anthony Cheetham.
+Russell Edward Morris was born on 8 June 1967 in St Asaph, Wales, to Merfyn Morris and Ursula Patricia Morris.
+His father Merfyn worked as a plumber in Glan Conwy in North Wales.
+Russell was educated at Ysgol Dyffryn Conwy in Llanrwst and went to Oriel College, Oxford, where he was awarded a Bachelor of Arts degree in chemistry in 1989, followed by a Doctor of Philosophy degree in 1992 for research investigating the synthesis and characterization of metal phosphites and selenites, supervised by Anthony Cheetham.

-Research and career
+Research and scientific career

 Morris's research interests lie in the synthesis, characterisation and application of porous and layered materials including zeolites and metal-organic frameworks (MOFs).
 He developed ionothermal synthesis – the use of ionic liquids as reactive media for the preparation of solids – a method that has had impact across a wide range of chemistry.
 His recent work on developing the assembly–disassembly–organisation–reassembly (ADOR) approach to the preparation of zeolites offers routes to exciting materials that would not be possible using standard techniques.

 Morris is recognized as a pioneer in the use of porous materials for the storage and delivery of biologically active gases for medical applications.